+ What is ketamine?

 + Can I drive to my infusion appointment?

-No. Ketamine can impair your thinking 24 to 48 hours after the infusion.
-So it is mandatory a trusted friend or family member drives you to and from your appointments.
-We also recommend refraining from operating heavy machinery, avoid watching small children, participating in strenuous activities, or signing or entering into any legal contracts for at least 24 hours after your infusion.
+No. Ketamine can affect your ability to drive, so it is mandatory a trusted friend or family member picks you up from your appointments.
+We also recommend refraining from operating heavy machinery, caring for small children, participating in strenuous activities, or signing or entering into any legal contracts for at least a day after your infusion.

-If you are unable to find a friend or family member to transport your home, we may allow for you to take a ridesharing service or taxi home.
-However, we require you to stay up to an additional 60 minutes after your infusion and you may incur additional fees.
+If you are unable to find a friend or family member to transport your home, we will allow for you to take a ridesharing service or taxi home.
+However, we require you to stay longer after your infusion and you may incur additional fees.
 Thus, it’s in your best interest to find a friend!

 + Do I need to stop any of my meds?

-There are a few select medications which cannot be taken in combination with ketamine, such as MAOI’s (Monoamine oxidase inhibitors).
+There are a few select medications which cannot be taken in combination with ketamine.
 Please contact us so we can answer questions and discuss these medications with you.
 There are some medications if taken during your infusion, may reduce the effect such as benzodiazepines (Ativan, Xanax, Klonopin, Valium, etc.) and lamotrigine (Lamictal).
-We advise weaning your dosing per your prescribing doctor’s direction at least 2 weeks prior to your first treatment.
+We advise weaning your dose at your prescribing doctor’s direction prior to your first treatment.
 If you are unable to be off the medication, we recommend not taking the medication the night before or day of your infusion.
 Please restart your medications the night of your infusion or the following day.

 + Who shouldn’t take ketamine, i.e. are there conditions that make ketamine dangerous or ineffective?